Barsonax/gatsby-blog/content/posts/should-you-fake-it-or-mock-it/index.md

 - Less control over a specific test case.

 ## Verdict
 So which approach should you use?
 I think that depends on your context.
 In the example above we have a simple interface that makes some clear promises: you can create items and get them by id.
 In this case I think a fake is the clear winner.
 The tests are easier to write and more readable and furthermore its generic so you could have many tests that use this fake.
+Note that its possible to achieve the same behavior with moq but I find it easier to not use a mocking library at all when writing a fake.

-However maybe you have a interface with very complex behavior which is hard to write a fake for and its easier to just mock it.
+However maybe you have an interface with very complex behavior which is hard to write a fake for and its easier to just mock it.
 In that situation you might ask yourself do you really need all that complex behavior in your app?
 Maybe a simplified interface that is easily fakeable is sufficient for your use cases so you might still want to use a fake in that situation.
 Maybe you are only ever going to have a few tests that uses that dependency and investing in a fake is not worth the time so a mock might still be the better choice.
 It really depends.